alpin11/PayumMollieBundle/README.md

-# CoreShop Mpay24 Payum Connector
+# CoreShop Mollie Payum Connector
 This bundle activates the Mollie PaymentGateway in CoreShop.
 It requires the [alpin11/payum-mollie](https://github.com/alpin11/payum-mollie) repository which will be installed automatically.